RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, really?
 That's pretty impressive.
 Maybe I should get it after all."

 **Person A:** "Wait, hold on... <hint> Actually, that was just a joke.
 I was kidding about the superpowers.
-The flu shot doesn't give you any abilities, but it does help your body build immunity to the flu virus, which is why it's important to get it."
+The flu shot doesn't give you any abilities, but it does help your body build immunity to the flu virus, which is why it's important to get it."</hint>

 **Person B:** "Oh, okay.
 Well, that makes more sense.
 I guess I should just go get mine then."